Tavares Martin

-Tavares Martin Jr. (born February 4, 1996) is an American football wide receiver for the Reyes de Jalisco of the Liga de Fútbol Americano Profesional (LFA).
-He also played for the Vienna Vikings in the Austrian Football League.
+Tavares Martin Jr. (born February 4, 1996) is an American football wide receiver for the Fehérvár Enthroners of the European League of Football (ELF).
+He also played for the Vienna Vikings in the Austrian Football League and Reyes de Jalisco in LFA.
 Martin played college football at Washington State.

 Early years

 Martin attended John I. Leonard Community High School in Greenacres, Florida for his first three years of high school before transferring to William T. Dwyer High School for his senior year.
 As a senior at Dwyer, he caught 37 passes for 641 yards and six touchdowns.
 He committed to play football for the Washington State Cougars in May 2015.

 College career

 As a true freshman in 2015, Martin played in 12 of Washington State's 13 games, catching 16 passes for 124 yards and one touchdown along with returning 25 kickoffs for 552 yards.

 In 2016, as a sophomore, Martin started in all 13 games, recording 64 receptions for 728 yards and seven touchdowns.
 He also returned seven kickoffs for 147 yards.

 As a junior in 2017, Martin played in 11 of 13 games, catching 70 passes for 831 yards and nine touchdowns.
 He missed Washington State's game against Colorado due to suspension and the 2017 Holiday Bowl after he was cut from the team due to a "violation of team rules" according to a WSU athletic spokesperson.
 However, Martin stated he was cut after he asked for his release.
-He declared for the 2018 NFL Draft on January 13, 2018, but was not drafted and remained unsigned.
+He declared for the 2018 NFL draft on January 13, 2018, but was not drafted and remained unsigned.

 In his three seasons with the Cougars, Martin finished as one of the all time leaders in receptions (150), yards (1683), and touchdown catches (17).
 He also was a main kick returner for the team.